Skip to content

 106. Methodology used to calculate GHG emissions?

-The company uses the Intergovernmental Panel on Climate Change (IPCC) and the GHG Protocol Corporate Accounting and Reporting Standard methodology to calculate GHG emissions.
+The company reports it calculates the GHG emissions based on the 2006 Intergovernmental Panel on Climate Change (IPCC) Guideline and the GHG Protocol Corporate Accounting and Reporting Standard.

 • P